 2. Marble Countertop

 Most people associate marble with luxury – palaces come to mind.
 But in fact, it can sometimes be cheaper than granite!
-However, the recent low supply of marble slabs has pushed up the prices for marble turning it into a niche market.
+However, the recent low supply of marble slabs has pushed up the prices of marble turning it into a niche market.

 Marble is porous and it doesn’t take much to scuff up the surface.
 Be careful in the kitchen with these countertops.